Tigray Province: First mention of Tigray in ancient sources

 The oldest inscriptions and texts referring to the population of the Aksumite kingdom and its neighbors do not know the term Tigray yet; they show an ethnic diversity, which has partially disappeared today.
 A variant of the term Tigray, first appears in a 10th-century gloss to Cosmas Indicopleustes, i.e. after the Aksumite period; according to this source important groups of the region were the "/Tigrētai/" and the "/Agazē/" (i.e. the Agʿazi), the latter being the Aksumites.
 The toponym Tigray is probably originally ethnic, the "/Tigrētai/" then meant "the tribes near Adulis".
 These are believed to be the ancient people from whom the present-day Tigray, the Eritrean tribes Tigre, and Biher-Tigrinya descended from.
-The term might even not be Ethiosemetic and predate the Sabaean presence in Ethiopia.
+The term may not be Ethiosemitic, predating the Sabaean presence in Ethiopia.
 It is not excluded that the term /tkɜr.w/ ("Tekaru") from a list of southern peoples and countries allegedly subdued by Pharaonic Egypt in the 15th century BC may already be linked with the term Tigray; in this case, it should mean a region within or in the vicinity of Punt.